gogoend/anikyu/README.md

 props - (Required) The properties of the status after the animation stage is finished.

 delay - Delay before the animation stage starts.
-Default is *0*, which means the current animation stage will start immediately after the previous one finished.
+Default is *0*, which means the animation stage will start immediately after the previous one finished.

 duration - The duration of animation stage.
 It will be replaced with the value in the instance global setting if it's not given.

 easeType - The ease function which the animation stage use.
 It will be replaced with the value in the instance global setting if it's not given.

-name - The name of current animation stage, specified by user.
+name - The name of animation stage, specified by user.

+step - The step count of the animation stage.
+It only takes effect when the *easeType* value is 'step'.
+Default is *10*.

 <br />